yxtao/matching-game-React.js/README.md

-# The link to the deployed gams
+# The link to the deployed game
 https://matching-cards-numbers.netlify.app

 # Getting Started with Create React App